jaclu/tmux-menus/README.md

 If lines end with `>`, they've been truncated by tmux because they exceed the display width.
 Reduce `@menus_display_cmds_cols` to prevent truncation.

+## Custom Menus

+Originally, customization required forking the repository and modifying menus directly.
+However, a dynamic menu system has been added that allows users to add custom menus without forking.

+The key difference: **custom menus** integrate into the official menu system, while **alternate menus** (below) replace it entirely.

+For implementation details, see [docs/CustomMenus.md](docs/CustomMenus.md).

 ### Alternate Menus

 ```tmux